 Exercise on most days.
-Aim for a total of 150 or more minutes of moderate-intensity activity each week.
-Consider 30 minutes, five times a week.
-For best results, do at least 10 minutes each time.
-Examples of moderate-intensity activity is walking one mile in 15 minutes or 30 to 45 minutes of yard work.
+Aim for a total of 150 or more minutes of moderate to vigorous intensity activity each week.
+Consider 40 minutes, 3 to 4 times a week.
+For best results, activity should last for 40 minutes on average.
+It is OK to work up to the 40 minute period over time.
+Examples of moderate-intensity activity is walking 1 mile in 15 minutes or 30 to 45 minutes of yard work.

 Step up your daily activity level.
 Along with your exercise program, try being more active throughout the day.
 Walk instead of drive.
 Do more household tasks or yard work.

 Choose one or more activities you enjoy.
 Walking is one of the easiest things you can do.
 You can also try swimming, riding a bike, dancing, or taking an exercise class.